OISF/suricata/doc/userguide/capture-hardware/napatech.rst

     # This parameter has no effect if auto-config is disabled.
     #
     hashmode: hash5tuplesorted

-*Note: hba is useful only when a stream is shared with another application.
-When hba is enabled packets will be dropped (i.e. not delivered to Suricata) when the host-buffer utilization reaches the high-water mark indicated by the hba value.
-This insures that, should Suricata get behind in its packet processing, the other application will still receive all of the packets.
-If this is enabled without another application sharing the stream it will result in sub-optimal packet buffering.*

 Make sure that there are enough host-buffers declared in ``ntservice.ini`` to accommodate the number of cores/streams being used.